Mold Removal Services in Port St. Lucie

 Warm and moist conditions are the environment in which mold can thrive.
 Excess moisture and/or humidity between 70% and 90% creates an ideal setting for mold growth.
 A humidity bloom occurs when the humidity in your home is over 60% for over 72 hours.
 Along with humidity, mold growth begins quickly after flooding or groundwater seepage.
 Mold and mildew can develop in a matter of 24 to 48 hours if proper measures are not taken to properly eliminate the presence of the moisture.

 The mold from a water source is usually visible behind a baseboard, cabinet or under flooring.
 The mold will grow on any item including walls, furniture, shoes etc. There is minimal mold in every home and the only way to really know what is in your air is to have an air test completed by a licensed mold test company.
 STOP Restoration provides free in-home consultation for all local homeowners who feel they may have a mold issue.
-We service Port St Lucie, Stuart and Fort Pierce from our office in Jensen Beach.
+We provide mold remediation services Port St Lucie, Stuart and Fort Pierce from our office in Jensen Beach.

 Below are common situations that produce undesirable or unsafe moisture conditions.

 A plumbing leak under the home is a double threat.
 The fast collection of water both attracts mold as it begins destroying your foundation.
+Sewage backups may lead to severe mold issues if they are not cleaned up properly.

 Moisture can seep in through old shingles, holes in the structure, or even from poorly installed or broken gutters.